samkno1/firmware/README.md

 # Xiphos yocto image for the RaspberryPi

 ## Download and install dependencies
-Instructions for downloading the required packages can be obtained from: https://docs.yoctoproject.org/5.0.11/ref-manual/system-requirements.html#required-packages-for-the-build-host
+Instructions for downloading the required packages for poky can be obtained from: https://docs.yoctoproject.org/5.0.11/ref-manual/system-requirements.html#required-packages-for-the-build-host
 - i.e., On Fedora
 ```